dannijt/SpaceDebrisApp/README.md

 4. Use Simplified Perturbation Models to find position of satellites or objects in orbit at a given time
 5. Subset Debris objects & Visualize results
 6. Shiny Application

+## What is Space Debris?
+Orbital debris (aka Space Junk) is any human-made object in orbit about the Earth that no longer serves a useful function.
+Such debris includes nonfunctional spacecraft, abandoned launch vehicle stages, mission-related debris, and fragmentation debris (source:NASA.gov)

 ## Accessing Data:
 The data used in this App/analysis is from Space-track.org.
 Users can create an account and use the API.